 Every intoxicant is khamr, and every khamr is forbidden

 Is it permissible to consume a small quantity as it is not intoxicating?

-It is not allowed to consume alcohol even in small quantities, including confectionery, or in meals that are cooked with alcohol, as the alcohol does not all evaporate, including in dishes which are flambé, as up to 75% of the alcohol remains after it has been set alight.
+It is not allowed to consume alcohol even in small quantities, including confectionery, or in meals that are cooked with alcohol, as the alcohol does not all evaporate, including in dishes which are flambé, as the alcohol remains after it has been set alight.

 That which intoxicates in large quantities is prohibited in small quantities.
 (Abu Dawud, Tirmidhi, Ibn Majah)